patrickHow/rlox/README.md

 This project is primarily for my own learning, so I am building it piece by piece.

 # Current State
-Rlox has currently implemented up to and including chapter **21** of Crafting Interpreters, with support for global variable declaration and assignment.
+Rlox has currently implemented up to and including chapter **22** of Crafting Interpreters, with support for global and local variable declaration and assignment, plus block scopes.

 # Usage
 rlox requires rust, and currently has no other crate dependencies.
 Building and running is as simple as: